-Name 5: industries with reputational problems.
-Chances are debt collection would feature quite prominently!
-So when our friends at Copper Street Capital asked us to get involved with rebranding a debt purchasing and collection business they’d just acquired, we were understandably reticent.
+When it comes to industries with reputational problems, there are few as problematic as debt collection.
+So when our friends at Copper Street Capital asked us to get involved with rebranding a debt purchasing and collection business they had just acquired, we were understandably wary.

-We needn’t have worried.
-It turned out the debt purchasing and collection industry had been the subject of significant FCA attention and was now fully regulated – and Motor Mile Finance (MMF), under the direction of new CEO Denise Crossley – was at the vanguard of efforts to change people’s perceptions.
+As it turned out, we needn’t have been so worried.
+Not only had the debt purchasing and collection industry been the subject of significant FCA attention and was now fully regulated – the company in need of a rebrand (MMF), under the direction of new CEO Denise Crossley – was at the vanguard of efforts to reform the industry by creating a business that prioritised people over profit.

-At its core, the challenge MMF faced was that its public-facing brand was stuck in the past – reflecting the company as it used to be, not the one it had become, with its reputation tied to past mistakes.
+At its core, the challenge MMF faced was that its public-facing brand was stuck in the past – reflecting the company as it used to be, with its reputation tied to past mistakes.
 It was time to bring the brand into the present day…

-Over the course of several workshops, client interviews and customer surveys, it quickly became apparent that Denise and her team didn’t just pay lip service to this new way of doing things – they went out of their way to put customer-focused values at the heart of the business.
-Coupled with the customer service accreditation and award MMF won during the two months of our research phase, and we knew the company’s values were a logical launchpad for the new brand.
+Over the course of several workshops, client interviews and customer surveys, it quickly became apparent that Denise and her team didn’t just pay lip service to a new way of operating – they went out of their way to put care for their often vulnerable customers at the very heart of the business.
+During the research phase of the project alone, the company scooped up a high level customer service accreditation and industry award – ensuring our work on the brand would reflect a company that truly had changed its stripes.

 A wide-ranging name generation process eventually led to a clear, if surprising, choice: Lantern.
 It was a brave move for a company in such a ‘safety first’ industry, with nearly all competitors opting for names devoid of interest or aspiration.

-Ultimately, the draw of Lantern to the company’s leaders was that it served as a reminder of the high standards they set themselves, as well as capturing their desire to genuinely care for their customers and provide a glimmer of light at the end of the tunnel of debt.
+Ultimately, the draw of Lantern to the company’s leaders was that it served as a reminder of the high standards they set themselves, as well as capturing their desire to genuinely care for their customers and offer them a glimmer of light at the end of the tunnel of debt.

 Alongside the name, there was also a bigger brand thought which would run through all communications.
 In the end it was the simplest of thoughts that resonated most deeply with what Lantern should stand for: